-The Authorised Investment Exchange must issue a public notice on its website in respect of any Member whose Membership is suspended or terminated in accordance with AMI 3.5.1.
+The Authorised Investment Exchange must immediately issue a public notice on its website in respect of any Member or other participant whose Membership (or other participation) is suspended or terminated in accordance with AMI 3.5.1.

 3.5.3.
 Cooperation with office-holder